p-j-ward/boolearn-hs/README.md

 Boolearn has the following directories:

-`autocode cellauto decode logic mnist mult src`
+`autocode cellauto decode randlogic mnist mult src`

 These hold data and results for various applications.
 All source files are kept in the directory src.
 To create the executables, go to src and do